Carl Lutz: Personal life

-Lutz died in Bern, Switzerland, in 1975.
+Lutz died in Bern, Switzerland, in 1975, aged 79.

 Legacy and honours

 Lutz saved the lives of tens of thousands of people.
 As in the case of Paul Grüninger, however, his achievements were not immediately recognized in Switzerland.
 Soon after the war, he was first criticized by the Swiss government for having exceeded his authority, as officials were fearful of endangering Switzerland's neutral status.
 Many years later, in 1958, as part of Swiss national rethinking of the war years, Lutz was "rehabilitated" in terms of public reputation, and his achievements were honored.